hosua/blackjack-cs241/README.md

 # Blackjack

-Too lazy to keep this up to date
+Too lazy to keep README up to date